sarahhenderson/metalsmith-archives/README.md

 ```

 In addition, the plugin adds an 'archives' field to the Metalsmith metadata for you to use anywhere in the site.
+For instance, you could use this to generate a list of monthly archive pages in a sidebar.

 The structure of this field is:

 ```